andrew/ultimate-awesome/README.md

 - [awesome-pytorch](https://github.com/rickiepark/awesome-pytorch) - Awesome PyTorch.
 - [awesome-amazon-seller](https://github.com/ScaleLeap/awesome-amazon-seller) - A curated list of tools and resources for Amazon sellers.
 - [Awesome-Maths-Learning](https://github.com/tensorush/Awesome-Maths-Learning) - 😎 📜 Collection of the most awesome Maths learning resources in the form of notes, videos and cheatsheets.
+- [awesome-instruction-datasets](https://github.com/jianzhnie/awesome-instruction-datasets) - A collection of awesome-prompt-datasets, awesome-instruction-dataset, to train ChatLLM such as chatgpt 收录各种各样的指令数据集, 用于训练  ChatLLM 模型。.
 - [awesome-latticeFPGAs](https://github.com/kelu124/awesome-latticeFPGAs) - :book: List of FPGA Lattice boards using open tools.
 - [awesome-fuse-fs](https://github.com/koding/awesome-fuse-fs) - Resources related to FUSE (filesystem in user space).
 - [awesome-noir](https://github.com/noir-lang/awesome-noir) - A curated list of awesome things related to learning and programming in Noir.